alysiahuggins/proof-of-ownership-zkapp/README.md

 - the voting code was implemented and tested but not in the UI

 ## ZK App Components used
+- ZK Smart Contract & Methods
+    - to accept private input for
+        - NFT Holder validation
+        - Verified in User Validation
+        - Voting for a candidate
+- Merkle trees
+    - for storing
+        -  NFT Holders
-- Merkle trees for storing  NFT Holders and Validated Mina Accounts
+        - and Validated Mina Accounts (accounts that have signed up with their Mina address)

 ## ZkApp Concerns
 **Private Input**